deepgram/kur/docs/source/tutorial.rst

 	Model classification on the evaluation set.
 Each 2D point's position was generated randomly when we built the evaluation set.
-It's color is determined by the model's trained classifier: red means that model thinks the point falls above the sine curve, and blue means the model thinks the point lies below the sine curve.
+It's color is determined by the model's trained classifier: red means that model correctly predicted that the point falls above the sine curve, blue means the model correctly predicted that the point lies below the sine curve, and green means that the model made an incorrect prediction.

 .. note::